Impact

 User Interviews

-- Criteria: Participants needed to be professionals who have used recipe apps/websites to guide their cooking to qualify for the study.
+The recruitment process involved finding potential users on Slack and Reddit and asking friends.
+Participants needed to be professionals who have used recipe apps/websites to guide their cooking to qualify for the study.

 Key Findings